FARS: Factor Augmented Regression Scenarios in R: Methodology

-It is important to note that the estimator of $\Gamma_t$ in (\ref{eq:Gamma_new}) requires stationarity and, consequently, is constant over time.
-However, the estimator in (\ref{eq:gamma}), which does not require stationarity, may not be adequate for moderate levels of cross-sectional idiosyncratic correlation.

-The asymptotic covariance matrix estimated as in (\ref{eq:MSE}) does not account for the uncertainty arising from the estimation of the loading matrix, regardless of whether $\Gamma_t$ is obtained from \eqref{eq:gamma} or \eqref{eq:Gamma_new}.
-In this light, \cite{Maldonado2021} propose a correction of the asymptotic MSE based on subsampling in the cross-sectional space subsets of series of size $N^*<N$, with each series in the subsample containing all temporal observations.
-For each subsample, the loadings and factors are estimated by PC, obtaining $\hat{F}_t^{*(s)}$ and $\hat{P}^{*(s)}$, for $s=1,...,S$.
-The corrected finite sample approximation of the asymptotic MSE of $\hat{F}_t$ can be estimated as follows:
+Regardless of whether $\mathbf{\Gamma}_t$ is obtained from (\ref{eq:gamma}) or (\ref{eq:Gamma_new}), the estimated asymptotic covariance matrix in (\ref{eq:MSE}) does not account for the uncertainty arising from the estimation of the loading matrix.
+In this light, \cite{Maldonado2021} propose a correction of the asymptotic MSE based on subsampling subsets of series of size $N^*<N$ in the cross-sectional space, with each series in the subsample containing all temporal observations.
+For each subsample, the loadings and factors are estimated by PC, obtaining $\hat{\mathbf{F}}_t^{*(s)}$ and $\hat{\mathbf{P}}^{*(s)}$, for $s=1,...,S$.
+The corrected finite sample approximation of the asymptotic MSE of $\hat{\mathbf{F}}_t$ can be estimated as follows: